AElfProject/aelf-docs/docs/quick-start/developers/nft-tutorial/index.md

   return nftDataWithBalances;
 };
 ```

-- Find the comment `// fetch NFT Data from eforest API`.

-- Replace the existing **`fetchUserNftData`** function with this code snippet:

 #### Here's what the function does:

 1. **Fetches Balances for Multiple NFTs:** The function `fetchNftBalances` retrieves balance information for an array of NFTs for a specific owner.